Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-While there are plenty of accessories, such as a grill cover, grill brush, and toolset, to be had, they all add a to the price of the grill and would probably be better purchased separately depending on what you need.
-One thing I should mention is that, while assembling the barbecue isn’t necessarily hard, it will take about two hours so make sure you set aside a block of time.
+While there are plenty of accessories, such as a grill cover, grill brush, and toolset, to be had, they all add to the price of the grill and would probably be better purchased separately, depending on what you need.
+One thing I should mention is that, while assembling the barbecue isn’t necessarily hard, it will take about two hours, so make sure you set aside a block of time.

 The Char-Broil Classic 280 is the grill you get when you just want to feed a family and leave the backyard barbecues to somebody else.
-Just make sure to set aside time for putting it together.
+Just make sure to set aside time to put it together.
 All in all, it’s a fine barbecue that does the job it’s supposed to, and that’s really all we can ask.